 Olney Hawkins Richmond was born on February 22, 1844 (Three of Diamonds♦), in Greenbush Township, Clinton, Michigan, to Lyman and Nancy Richmond.
 He had one sibling, a sister named Fannie E. Richmond.
 When Olney was about 4½ years old, his father died from diseases contracted during his sojourn in the War with Mexico.
 His paternal grandmother, Lois Pierce Stiles Richmond, was noted for her unusual powers of the mind, while her husband, David Richmond, is said to have predicted his own death.

-After serving in the Civil War with the 14th Michigan Infantry, Olney returned to Michigan and started his own pharmaceutical company.
+After serving in the Civil War with the 14th Michigan Infantry, Olney returned to Michigan and started his own drug and homeopathy store.
 He married Cornelia Hill and had two daughters, Merta and Flora.
 In 1884, he became World Checker Champion, a field in which he was considered a master.
 Finally, in 1889, he set up his first Temple in Grand Rapids, then sold his business and moved the family and the Temple to Chicago in 1890.

 Olney spent the rest of his life, until he died in 1920, writing, lecturing, teaching and attending to the Temple duties.
 He divorced Cornelia in 1899 and married Verona later that same year.
 In 1911, Pauline Goede (later changing her name to Arline Richmond) moved in with them and succeeded in driving a wedge between Olney and Verona.
 Pauline stayed with Olney until his death, helping with Temple duties and acting as his nursemaid.

-If you would like to learn more about the history of Olney H. Richmond, his genealogy, local newspaper/magazine articles about him and the Temple, Temple odes and rituals, bio and adventures of Arline Richmond, Olney’s chess and checker career, the war years and records, Olney’s pension files and personal records, Widow’s Claim records and Verona’s attempts to acquire Olney’s war pension, letters and postcards, history of the Temple, and the astrological charts and comparisons of Olney, Cornelia, Verona and Pauline Goede (Arline Richmond), please contact Iain McLaren-Owens for a copy of his book Articles on The Order Of The Magi & Its History (3rd Ed.).
-This book is 8½ x 11″, comb-bound, 229 pages and includes copies of actual documents.
+To learn more about the history of Olney H. Richmond, his genealogy, local newspaper/magazine articles about him and the Temple, Temple odes and rituals, bio and adventures of Arline Richmond, Olney’s chess and checker career, the war years and records, Olney’s pension files and personal records, Widow’s Claim records and Verona’s attempts to acquire Olney’s war pension, letters and postcards, history of the Temple, and the astrological charts and comparisons of Olney, Cornelia, Verona and Pauline Goede (Arline Richmond), please contact Iain McLaren-Owens for a PDF of his book Articles on The Order Of The Magi & Its History (3rd Ed.).
+His book includes copies of actual documents.